cuhacking/cuHacking-website-2020/README.md

-# cuHacking: Promo Website
+# project: Snorlax

-Temporary landing page used while the full website is under construction.
-Built in [React](https://reactjs.org/) using [create-react-app](https://github.com/facebook/create-react-app).
+The main website for cuHacking 2020.
+Built with [React](https://reactjs.org/) using [create-react-app](https://github.com/facebook/create-react-app).
+Find an explanation of what it contains [here](https://github.com/cuhacking/cuHacking-wiki/wiki/Website).

 ## Getting Started